soof-golan/soofgolan.com/_posts/stockr.md

 I chose Vite + React to improve my frontend development skills and because I like integrating anything resembling the ⚡ emoji.
-I have little practical experience with frontend frameworks, and I must note the on-boarding experience of React I really awesome.
-On top React I used Material UI to achieve a look that might mislead you to think I know how to design stuff.
+I have little practical experience with frontend frameworks, and I must note the on-boarding experience of React is really awesome.
+On top of React I used Material UI to achieve a look that might mislead you to think I know how to design stuff.

 While developing, the HMR (Hot Module Reload) feature of Vite made it super easy to